Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 - $\lnot$ is the only operator out of the lot which doesn't actually connect two things together - it just inverts a single formula, like the English "not."
 E.G. $\lnot p$ would mean "it's not winter."
 The operation is called negation, and it is true if the thing you are negating is false.
 - The final connective is $\rightarrow$, which is called "implication."
 It is like the English "If ... then ...", so the order matters!
 For example, $p\rightarrow q$ means "If it's winter, then it's cold," whereas $q\rightarrow p$ means "If it's cold, then it's winter."
 The formula to the left of the arrow is called the "antecedent", and the formula on the right of the arrow is called the "consequent."
 Implication is only false when the anticedent is true, and the consequent is false.

-There are a few additional things I would like to mention about these connectives.
-The first one is related to disjunction: I said it was similar to how we use the word "or" in English, but there is a small difference.
+There are a few additional things worth mentioning about these connectives.
+The first one is related to disjunction: it was introduced as being similar to the word "or" in English, but there is a small difference.
 In English, when we say "$a$ or $b$," we usually mean one or the other, _but not both_.
 This is what's called an _exclusive_ or, because we are _excluding_ both options from being true.
 However, disjucntion is _inclusive_ - it's still true if both of the disjuncts are true.
-Next, I would like to emphasise that order really matters when working with logical implication.
+The next example is to emphasise that order really matters when working with logical implication.
 Consider the statement
 > If I am making bread, then I am baking.

 , which is correct.
 But if you swap the antecedent and the consequent around, you get this:
 > If I am baking, then I am making bread.

-Now this is clearly false; perhaps I could be baking a cake instead!
-Finally, I will also mention that when working with implications in logic, we are not concerned about causality.
+Now this is clearly false; perhaps you could be baking a cake instead!
+Finally, when working with implications in logic, we are not concerned about causality.
 That is, there doesn't have to be any relationship between the anticedent and the consequent when we say that one thing implies another.
 For example, consider the sentence
 > If the Egyptians built the pyramids, then carrots are orange.

 In English, this does not make sense, because the Egyptian pyramids have nothing to do with the color of carrots.
 But logically, we don't care about these relationships.